zotero/publications/README.md

     @import "zotero-publications/lib/scss/zotero-publications.scss";

-The npm package also contains a `dist` folder with both minified and non-minified sources (js & css), which can be used in a browser directly.
+The npm package also contains a `dist` folder with both minified sources (js & css), which can be used in a browser directly.

 Javascript files in `dist` folder are following the [Universal Module Definition](https://github.com/umdjs/umd) pattern which means you can also use this library in systems that use AMD (e.g. [RequireJS](http://requirejs.org/)) or CommonJS module loader mechanism.